H4rtland/masters/week16/README.md

 that I might be able to link to the data we're seeing here.

 Second item on the agenda was the data I had generated at the same time as the time plots.
-I didn't actually do anything with that data and instead I have a more recent set to work with.
+I didn't actually do anything with that data and instead I have a more recently generated set to work with.

 I changed the code around so that I could run it for the different q\* / QBH / WPrime simulated peaks just by changing the job file.
 These are now job_qstar.jdl, job_qbh.jdl and